Resources > Civic icons and images

 • Alignment is connecting every element via an invisible line.
 It makes sense to align your icons to give your document a sense of order.

 • Proximity is achieved by grouping things together that are related to one another.
 Empty space, or white space, helps keep your document clean and will help call attention to your icon.
-At the same time, to be the most useful, your icon may need to be in close proximity to the relevant content.
+Your icon should be in close proximity to the relevant content.

-When deciding where and how to place your images, make it a group effort.
+Make it a group effort when deciding where and how to place your images.
 Ask members of your staff to give their reaction to the way you’re positioning icons to ensure that readers are responding to them as you intend.

 Nearly all of the images in this tool come in black and white so that they are easy to see and understand in small sizes, in print, and online.
 If you want to change the image colors to fit your brand colors, your graphic designer can adjust the colors using a professional graphics editing program.

-If you do change the colors, make sure to use color combinations with clear, strong contrast so that the icons remain easy to read and understand.
+If you change the colors, use color combinations with clear, strong contrast to make the icons easy to read and understand.

 Even though people with disabilities may not be able to actually see your icons, they should still be able to access the meaning and purpose of each icon.
-Through thoughtful placement and textual aids, you can make sure that your icons are useful even to everyone, regardless of ability.
+Through thoughtful placement and textual aids, you can ensure that your icons are helpful even to everyone, regardless of ability.

 Here are some guidelines to help you make your civic icons more accessible:

-• If the image is included as part of a link, make sure there’s only one link — not one link for the image and a separate one for the accompanying text.
+• Managing links with icons.
+If the image is included as part of a link, make sure there’s only one link — not one link for the image and a separate one for the accompanying text.

 How do you write good alt text?
 What should your alt text say?